Skip to main content

 Estrogen is the primary female sex hormone, yet it also has important functions in men.
 In the context of your profile, estrogen is a master regulator of skin health.
 It directly stimulates the production of collagen and elastin, the two proteins responsible for skin’s firmness and ability to snap back into place.

 Estrogen also promotes the synthesis of hyaluronic acid, a molecule that draws and holds moisture within the skin, leading to a hydrated, plump appearance.
-As estrogen levels decline, particularly during and menopause, the skin’s ability to produce these vital components diminishes.
+As estrogen levels decline, particularly during perimenopause and menopause, the skin’s ability to produce these vital components diminishes.

 This results in thinner, drier skin that is more prone to wrinkling and sagging.
 Estrogen also influences fat distribution, directing it toward the hips and thighs in women.
 A shift in the estrogen-to-testosterone ratio can alter this pattern, sometimes leading to increased abdominal fat storage.